velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 ## Show Confirmation Dialog

+A `showConfirm` Interface method can be used in the scenarios in which a confirmation dialog has to be shown to the enduser and requires confirmation whether to proceed or not with the intended action.

-To show a confirmation dialog, copy the following code and paste it in app.js
+To show a confirmation dialog, copy the following code and paste it in `app/scripts/app.js`

 ```javascript
 /**